remzikilnc/patient-notification-system/README.md

   - Built using Java Spring Boot and utilizes Netflix Eureka for service discovery.
   - Inter-service communication is managed via RabbitMQ, which listens to messages and processes them accordingly.
   - When a patient is created in the Patient Service, RabbitMQ dispatches the message to the Notification Service, which listens to the queue and assigns the patient to criteria that match predefined criterias.
-  - The system comprises four services: two main services (Patient Service and Notification Service) and two additional services (API Gateway and Template Service).
+  - The system comprises four services: two main services (Patient Service and Notification Service) and two additional services (API Gateway and Discovery Service).
   - The API Gateway currently provides a common endpoint for APIs.
   - The Notification Service is built using the Strategy Pattern, dynamically creating and using the necessary notification service based on the template.
   - Currently, only email notifications are supported.